 - a.
-Provide organizational donation phone numbers to the Governor's Emergency Information Bilingual Hotline / 2-1-1 Center for reference. - b.
-Inform the State Donations Management Coordinator of any identified needs of survivors which could be met using donated goods or the services of spontaneous volunteers. - c.
+Provide organizational donation phone numbers to NC 211 for reference. - b.
+Inform the State Donations Management Coordinator of any identified needs of survivors which could be met using donated goods or the services of spontaneous volunteers.

+c.
 Accept assignment of spontaneous volunteers through the state's volunteer registration system to support event-specific volunteer needs of the organization.